-+ SpaceTime Reading Challenge.
-Choose your book, from any part of the science fiction genre universe – hard scifi, military, scifi romance, space opera, first contact, time travel, etc.
++ Spacetime Reading Challenge.
+Choose your book(s), from any part of the science fiction genre universe – read and write about it somewhere but check in quarterly. #spacetimereads

-+ The Sweet Southern Reading Challenge.
+♦ NEW ♦ + Sweet Southern Reading Challenge.
 The overall goal of the reading challenge is to read written works of fiction primarily set in the southern United States (aka the American South or the South).

 + Victorian Reading Challenge.
 Read a minimum of four books form the Victorian era.